crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Shapeshifters
   Shapeshifters use talismans to shift their body into different forms, granting them uncanny power but making them unable to use some items.
-  They enter the dungeon with a beast talisman and a potion of lignification.
+  They enter the dungeon with two talismans and a potion of lignification.

 Wanderers
   Wanderers are "jacks-of-all-trades, masters of none".
 They start the game